CalPlug/python-raven/README.md

 # Meter to SQL script (run.py)

-1) Make sure the Raven stick or Rainforest Automation unit is on and attached to your laptop's USB port
+1) Make sure the Raven stick or Rainforest Automation unit is on and attached to a USB port
 1) Open the reporter directory inside of python-raven
 2) Run the the "run.py" script with the following command : sudo python3 run.py
 3) A query prompt will ask you to type in the appropriate name of the run